 After putting the boat apart you can see its length.
 In principle, this speaks for good driving characteristics.
 In addition, a removable drop-stitch floor is already in the boat, which is supplied as standard in the Elite version.
 A removable inner floor is very practical in any case.
 If the Drop-Stitch floor should break down, it can easily be replaced.

-The inflation of the air chambers is done quite quickly with a double-stroke air pump.
-The side chambers must be pumped up to 0.2 bar.
+The inflation of the air chambers is done quite quickly with a double action air pump.
+The side chambers must be pumped up to 0.14 bar (2 PSI).
 Here the air is supplied via two separate valves, because the side walls of the boat consist of a separate inner and outer chamber.
 This construction gives the boat a high level of safety.
 On the one hand, the PVC floor and the nylon cover protect the air chambers.
 On the other hand, in case of damage, only the outer side chamber gets damaged.
 This ensures safe paddling to the next shore.

 The side chambers are in nylon covers, which can be opened with zippers.
 If an air chamber is defective, it can be replaced.
-Finally, the Drop-Stitch floor is inflated to a maximum of 0.6 bar.
+Finally, the Drop-Stitch floor is inflated to a maximum of 0.41 bar (5.9 PSI).
 Please make sure that the Drop-Stitch floor is centered in the bottom of the boat.
 At the beginning the complete assembly takes a little longer.
-As soon as you are trained, it will be faster and the inflatlable kayak will take between 10 and 15 minutes to set up.
+As soon as you are trained, it will be faster and the inflatable kayak will take between 10 and 15 minutes to set up.

 After inflation, the kayak has reached its full shape.
 The bottom lies very well in the kayak and is extremely firm due to the drop stitch technology.
 On each side chamber there are three click fasteners in which the seats can be attached.
 The boat can be paddled as a 2- or 1-person kayak.
 For the 1-person configuration, take the click fasteners in the middle.